dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 'entangle') the verification of component algorithms such that verification operations from the different component schemes depend on each other in some way.
-Consequently, there may be a natural connection between achieving simultaneous verification and a higher need for approval.
-As a contrasting example, concatenatation of a FIPS approved signature and another (potentially non-FIPS approved) signature without any artifacts is by description a FIPS-approved hybrid, however as the component signatures are verified separately it is not possible to enforce 'simultaneous verification'.
+Consequently, there may be a natural connection between achieving simultaneous verification and a higher need-for-approval.
+As a contrasting example, NIST accommodate concatenation of a FIPS approved signature and another (potentially non-FIPS approved) signature without any artifacts in FIPS 140 validation [NIST_PQC_FAQ], however as the component signatures are verified separately it is not possible to enforce 'simultaneous verification'.